kreelsama/InspectorTraceHandler/README.md

 - Merge tracefiles (with or without header) to a single Tracefile with header
 - Embed crypto data into tracefiles
 - Convert tracefiles to numpy arrays

+This Repo is under development and not completely usable at this time